shxn0/TaskList/README.md

 #### Search Function
 * Regular expression
-This app is implemented Partial matching function in order to search your undone tasks.
+This app is implemented the partial matching function in order to search your undone tasks.
 First, it retrieves data that is only false in "status" column.
-After that, it filters the data by executing partial matching with string in "task_name" column and displays them on view page as searching result.
+After that, it filters the data by executing partial matching with data that is string in "task_name" column and displays them on view page as the searching result.

 #### Layout
 * Now-ui-kit template